shumarb/shumarb/README.md

 Hi!
 I am Umar, a Software Developer based in Singapore 🇸🇬.
-I have 1+ years of experience in [application development](https://github.com/shumarb/projects), and committed to [learning](https://github.com/shumarb/learning) on software development and [improving](https://github.com/shumarb/training) as a programmer.
+I have 1+ years of experience in [application development](https://github.com/shumarb/projects), and I am committed to [learning](https://github.com/shumarb/learning) on software development and [improving](https://github.com/shumarb/training) as a programmer.
+My most-proficient skills are Java, Spring Boot, JUnit, Git, HTML, and MySQL.

+If you would like to get in touch, please feel free to contact me via [Email](mailto:shumarb@outlook.com) or [LinkedIn](https://www.linkedin.com/in/shumarb/)

 ![Umar's GitHub stats](https://github-readme-stats.vercel.app/api?username=shumarb&theme=github_dark&show_icons=true)